Table Of Contents

 Information about CleanAir

-A Cisco CleanAir system consists of CleanAir-enabled APs, controllers, and Wireless Control Systems (WCS).
+A Cisco CleanAir system consists of CleanAir-enabled APs, controllers, and Cisco Prime Infrastructure (PI).
 These APs collect information about all devices that operate in the industrial, scientific, and medical (ISM) bands.
 They identify and evaluate the information as a potential interference source and forward it to the controller.
-The controller controls the APs, collects spectrum data, and forwards the information to WCS or to a Cisco Mobility Services Engine (MSE) upon request.
+The controller controls the APs, collects spectrum data, and forwards the information to PI or to a Cisco Mobility Services Engine (MSE) upon request.
 The controller provides a local user interface to configure basic CleanAir features and displays basic spectrum information.
-WCS provides an advanced user interface to configure Cisco CleanAir features, display information, and keep records.
+PI provides an advanced user interface to configure Cisco CleanAir features, display information, and keep records.
 The MSE is optional for the basic feature set, but is required for advanced features such as tracking the location of non-Wi-Fi interference devices.

 For every device operating in the unlicensed band, Cisco CleanAir tells you what it is, where it is, how it is impacting your wireless network, and what actions you or your network should take.
 It simplifies RF so that you do not have to be an RF expert.